paulmillr/chieftain/readme.md

-# Klipped
+# Chieftain

-klipped - new generation imageboard.
+chieftain - new generation imageboard.

 ## What?

-klipped is a new generation imageboard (anonymous forum).
+Chieftain is a new generation imageboard (anonymous forum).
 It is the fastest chan.
-It has plenty of modern features and modular design. klipped is built with HTML5, Python programming language, Django web framework, Tornado scalable non-blocking web server with use of jQuery javascript library and Redis key-value storage.
+It has plenty of modern features and modular design. chieftain is built with HTML5, Python programming language, Django web framework, Tornado scalable non-blocking web server with use of jQuery javascript library and Redis key-value storage.